Chubtoad5/install-packages/README.md

 - When using 'offline' a pre-generated tarball from 'save' must be copied to the same directory the script is running
 - When using 'offline' the air-gapped host operating system must be the same version and kernel as the host that generated the tarball to avoid package dependency errors

+## Limitations

+- install_packages.sh does not automatically add repositories or GPG keys.
+Packages that require special repository handling, such as docker-ce, or kubectl must be added prior to running this script.

 ## Usage

 ```